Deadline for Abstracts: (there is no currently active call)

 - Use the Corresponding author checkboxes to select which author(s) will get email from the EasyChair system and Program Committee.

-- Title and Abstract and Other Information
+- Title, Abstract, and Other Information

 - Enter the Title of the paper.
 This must be not more than one 7-inch typed line.

 - Enter the prepublication (Short) Abstract.
-If your paper is accepted, this short abstract will appear in the Meeting Handbook.
+If your paper is accepted, this short abstract will appear in the meeting handbook.
 Cut and paste the abstract into the text box provided.
 Maximum length is 100 words.

 - Enter the submission group of your application, if appropriate: